fictionco/fiction/@docs/essentials/install/index.md

 yarn create factor-app <folder-name>
 ```

-Once launched, it walk you through the next steps.
+Once launched, it will walk you through the next steps.

 Once the utility has finished setting up your project, all you need to do from here is run your development server.